My Wellness Diary

 Change of subject:

-At 60, I Finally Grew the Hair They Said I Shouldn’t Have😉
+At nearly 60, I Finally Grew the Hair They Said I Shouldn’t Have😉

 • All my life my mum said long hair didn’t suit me and I never had it past shoulder length.
 And now, at nearly 60, when it’s not supposed to suit women that age, is when I am wearing it long.
 So there!